Short answer

 StablePro Wallet is the official consumer-facing product of the Aeredium ecosystem.
 It's non-custodial, your keys stay on your device, and multi-chain, built on top of Aeredium's TEE-attested infrastructure and Kima Network's TSS-based cross-chain settlement layer.

-The Android beta is live on Google Play. iOS availability was described in the AMA as coming shortly.
+The June 18 AMA said the app had deployed on iOS and Android in most countries except sanctioned jurisdictions, superseding earlier June comments that Apple access was limited.
 The wallet is more than a basic send/receive app: it combines 12-pair simultaneous swaps, MEV-protected private mempool routing, atomic cross-chain transfers without bridges, fiat on/off ramps via MoonPay, and StablePro Earn.
-Kima's settlement infrastructure is embedded from day one, so you get Aeredium's 13-chain reach directly from the mobile app.
+Kima's settlement infrastructure is embedded from day one.

 StablePro at a glance